RegenImm-Lab/SNPdemuxPaper/README.md

 # SNPdemuxPaper
-Scripts used in Cardiello et al. 2022 Biorxiv Accurate genotype-based demultiplexing of single cell RNA sequencing samples from non-human animals"
+Scripts used in Cardiello et al. 2022 Biorxiv "Accurate genotype-based demultiplexing of single cell RNA sequencing samples from non-human animals"

 With 10X Cellranger count and multi generated files, as well as souporcell generated clusters.tsv files, we first read these into R for filtering, correlation analysis and subsequent assignment label renaming, UMAP plotting, and assembling/saving of dataframes for python analysis.